 Finding a Rental in La Linea

-The main platforms used in Spain are Idealista, Fotocasa and Pisos.com.
-La Linea has listings on all three, though the market is smaller than Malaga or Seville so availability turns over quickly.
+The main platforms used across Spain are Idealista, Fotocasa and Pisos.com.
+La Línea has listings on all three, though the market is smaller than Malaga or Seville so availability turns over quickly.
 Set up alerts and be ready to move fast.
+Other portals worth checking include Habitaclia, Yaencontre and Enalquiler.

-Local estate agents (inmobiliarias) also have listings that never make it online.
-Walking the streets around Campamento and Santa Margarita and looking for "Se Alquila" signs on buildings still works here.
-Some of the better-value flats in La Linea are rented directly by owners who prefer word of mouth over platforms.
+Local estate agents (inmobiliarias) also hold listings that never make it online. masQcassa (Calle Carboneros 13, trading since 2007) specialises specifically in the Gibraltar-zone rental market, making it a natural first call for UK arrivals.
+AJ Andalucia Estates has over 30 years operating in the area and one of the larger rental books on Idealista.
+Inmobiliaria Zabaleña (Calle Águila 9, trading since June 2000) is another established local agency worth contacting.
+Walking the streets of Centro and Santa Margarita and looking for "Se Alquila" signs on buildings still works here.
+Some of the better-value flats in La Línea are rented directly by owners who prefer word of mouth over the portals.

 Best neighbourhoods for UK arrivals

-- Santa Margarita - quieter residential area, good schools nearby, good value
+- Santa Margarita / El Zabal - quieter residential area, good schools nearby, strong value for families and couples

-- La Atunara - coastal, beachfront access, slightly more in summer
+- La Atunara - eastern fishing quarter, coastal feel, beachfront access, character neighbourhood

 How Spanish Rental Contracts Work